Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 where `major` and `minor` correspond to the major and minor version number of the protocol version the command expects.

-Version information is OPTIONAL for sentinels specified in commands, but if it is specified, the server is REQUIRED to validate that it supports that version.
+Version information is OPTIONAL for sentinels specified in commands, but if it is specified, the service is REQUIRED to validate that it supports that version.

-For instance, the following are all valid sentinels for a server supporting both `1.0` and `1.1`:
+For instance, the following are all valid sentinels for a service supporting both `1.0` and `1.1`:

 `RSVP`
 `RSVP/1.0`
 `RSVP/1.1`

-If the version given is not supported by the server, the server MUST reply `UNSUPPORTED` and MUST NOT carry out the command.
+If the version given is not supported by the service, the service MUST reply `UNSUPPORTED` and MUST NOT carry out the command.

 For more information, see the [Version Selection process](#processes-version-selection).